kodingkoning/pplacerDC/data/README.md

 ## Training Data

-Use a subset of the RNASim data set aside for testing.
-To be added.
+The training data is the 1000M1 dataset from SATe-I.

+K. Liu, S. Raghavan, S. Nelesen, C. R. Linder, T. Warnow, "Rapid and Accurate Large-Scale Coestimation of Sequence Alignments and Phylogenetic Trees," Science, vol. 324, no. 5934, pp. 1561-1564, 19 June 2009.

 ## Testing Data

-For simulated data, we will use the same datasets as APPLES used from Guo et al. (2009), the RNASim-VS sets, except for the data used for testing.
-These sets are of size 500, 1000, 5000, 10,000, 50,000, 100,000 and 200,000.
+The testing data will be the same RNASim-VS datasets as APPLES used from Guo et al. (2009).

+Guo S., Wang L.-S., Kim J. 2009.
+Large-scale simulation of RNA macroevolution by an energy-dependent fitness model. arXiv 0912.2326.

 We will also use appropriate biological datasets.
 These still must be selected.